• Skip to primary navigation

 Instructions

-• Combine the yeast, sugar and water into a bowl, and stir them well.
+• Combine the yeast, sugar, and water into a bowl, and stir them well.

 • Let the yeast activate for 5-10 minutes until the mixture is foamy and bubbly.

-• Gradually add the remaining flour until you get the right consistency and knead it for few minutes until you get a soft and slightly sticky dough.
+• Gradually add the remaining flour until you get the right consistency and knead it for a few minutes until you get a soft and slightly sticky dough.

 • Place the dough balls on a lightly floured surface, sprinkle some flour on top and let them rest for 10 minutes covered with a clean kitchen cloth.

 • Take a dough ball and press it down.
 Roll it into a circle with a rolling pin about 20 cm/8" wide.
-Let it rest for another 10 minutes before cooking.

 • Heat a heavy-based frying pan on medium heat and place the dough in the pan when it is hot.
-Roll the other dough balls as soon as the first one starts cooking so they have enough time to rest.

 • Lower the heat and cook until bubbles appear on the surface and the bottom of the dough is golden brown.
 This should take 4 to 5 minutes.
 Flip it and cook it for another 4 to 5 minutes.